AI

 The lock-in math nobody talks about

 Here’s what vendor lock-in analysis reveals: if you fine-tune models on proprietary platforms, those customizations only run on that vendor’s infrastructure.
 Your investment in making the AI work for your business becomes a moat keeping you trapped.
+This is why 89% of organizations now utilize multi-cloud strategies specifically to avoid vendor lock-in, and 42% of companies are considering moving workloads back on-premises to escape dependencies.

 The switching costs compound fast.
 Retraining models, migrating data, rebuilding integrations, retraining teams.
 Even when a better AI solution appears at half the price, migration might require effort equivalent to a full-time hire for months.

-Studies show buyers face unpredictable costs, new data governance challenges, and rapidly evolving technology with little precedent.
+Research shows most enterprise budgets underestimate the true total cost of ownership by 40-60%.
+That gap is where AI projects go to die.
+You face unpredictable costs, new data governance challenges, and rapidly evolving technology with little precedent.
 Translation: you cannot predict what you will need next year, so betting everything on today’s lowest price is insane.

 The cheaper the initial contract, the worse this gets.
 Vendors offering aggressive introductory pricing know exactly what they are doing - they are buying your lock-in at a discount.